mfsteen/base_clstm/README.md

 Requires Tensorflow and Keras

-Important files:
+**Important files:**

 bidirectional.py: trains a new model

-load_data.py: helper methods when loading data for a model
+load_data.py: helper methods when loading data for a model:

-  load_csv: given a csv where each row is (label(int), sequence(string)), returns a list of (sequence, label)
+-load_csv: given a csv where each row is (label(int), sequence(string)), returns a list of (sequence, label)
       set divide to n to keep 1/n of the data

-  get_onehot: given a list of (sequence, label), return a onehot encoded batch for input to the network
+-get_onehot: given a list of (sequence, label), return a onehot encoded batch for input to the network

 network_templates.py: defines the neural networks.
 For best results, use dna_mask_blstm for DNA data and aa_mask_blstm for amino acid data